View Triena Kahle's Obituary on limaohio.com and share memories

 Funeral mass will be held 10:30 a.m.
 Monday, December 2, 2019 at St. Michael's Catholic Church, Kalida with Father Mark Hoying officiating.
 Visitation will be Sunday from 2:00 to 8:00 p.m. at LOVE-HEITMEYER FUNERAL HOME, Jackson Township.

 Memorial contributions may be made to Kalida Four Seasons Park or Putnam County Hospice.
-Triena's family requests visitors to wear casual clothing to honor her fight against cancer, using the colors of pink and purple as well as harley attire.
+Triena's family requests visitors to wear casual clothing to honor her fight against cancer and love of gardening as well as Harley attire.

 Condolences may be made at www.lovefuneralhome.com